 Experienced climbers go for a short Everest base camp trek which is usually 9 to 10 days.
 However, we don’t recommend such a short Everest trek for newbies and less experienced trekkers.
 For people with average fitness and slow speed, Himalayan masters have designed 12 days Everest base camp trek Itinerary with 2 rest days in the mountains.

 You can add a few more days if you wish to stay longer and experience the local culture.
-The longer you stay, the your hike to Everest base camp difficulty will lower.
+The longer you stay, the more your hike to Everest base camp difficulty will lower.
 This explanation is only valid when you fly from Kathmandu to Lukla and then start the trek.
 There’s another less preferred route that completely skips the flight and you shall be trekking for the entire time.

 For that, you should first drive to Jiri (about 8 hrs ride from Kathmandu) and then trek from the village called Bhandara.
-In this route, you will be staying in villages such as Sete, Jun Beshi, Nunthala, Bhuspa, and Surkhe before finally joining the Everest base camp route at Phakding.
+On this route, you will be staying in villages such as Sete, Jun Beshi, Nunthala, Bhuspa, and Surkhe before finally joining the Everest base camp route at Phakding.
 Clearly, this route adds six more days to your Everest base camp route.

 How Hard Is It To Trek Everest Base Camp?

 If you decide to walk back via the same route, it’s 4 to 5 more days.
-So, trekking to Everest base camp from Jiri takes about 22 to 23 days.
-Even from Namche, there are many different routes for trekking to Everest base camp.
-Some travelers prefer the off-beaten route of the Gokyo Lake Trek and the Everest three-pass trek before getting to the Everest base camp.
+So, trekking to the Everest base camp from Jiri takes about 22 to 23 days.
+Even from Namche, there are many different routes for trekking to the Everest base camp.
+Some travellers prefer the off-beaten route of the Gokyo Lake Trek and the Everest three-pass trek before getting to the Everest base camp.

 Adding these new destinations makes your trip 20 to 25 days long.
 Although the trek alone is 12 days long, your Nepal journey will be a bit longer.
-Firstly, you must fly from your home country to Nepal and then let your body recover from the jet lag.
+Firstly, you must fly from your home country to Nepal and then let your body recover from jet lag.

 Give yourself 2-3 days for trek preparation, packing, and shopping.
 Also, a day or two to explore the beautiful city of Kathmandu is worth it.
 Adding all that, you can estimate the Everest base camp trek duration to be about 20 days long and arrange your time accordingly.

 Don’t rush.
-Since Everest base camp is once in a lifetime kinda journey, make sure you savor everything Mother Nature has to offer.
+Since Everest base camp is once in a lifetime kinda journey, make sure you savour everything Mother Nature has to offer.
 If possible, take a month’s leave and visit different places in Nepal.
 Stay for a couple of days in Namche, Tengboche, and even Gorakshep.
 Hike other hills, interact with the locals and stay as long as you can.
 Even when you plan a month-long journey, each day of your Everest base camp trek will be interesting.